-For most conditions, the premature mortality rates decreased between the years 2010 and 2020, except for lung cancer and chronic obstructive pulmonary disease (COPD) among women.
+For most causes, the premature mortality rates decreased between 2011 and 2021, except for lung cancer and chronic obstructive pulmonary disease (COPD) in women, which increased.

-The causes contributing most to the higher premature mortality rates in the Walloon Region and in the Brussel Capital Region compared to the Flemish Region are COVID-19 and ischemic heart disease in men and COVID-19 and COPD in women.
+The causes contributing most to the higher premature mortality rates in the Walloon and Brussels-Capital Regions compared to the Flemish Region are COVID-19 and ischemic heart disease in men and COVID-19 in women.

 2.Causes of death - Belgium